Accelerated Bachelor's / Master's Degrees

 • Junior standing

-Individual degree programs or departments may establish different admission criteria while meeting these minimum requirements (i.e. a higher GPA, standing, etc.).
+Individual degree programs or departments may establish different admission criteria while meeting these minimum requirements (e.g., a higher GPA, standing, etc.).

 Degree Requirements

 An accelerated master's program requires a minimum of 138 credits as opposed to the minimum of 150 credits required for separate bachelor's (120 credits) and master’s programs (30 credits).
-All general requirements for bachelor's degrees (e.g., general education, ethics, degree-specific requirements) are maintained, but departments may have different choices of major requirements for a bachelor's degree and an accelerated master’s degree.
+All general requirements for bachelor's degrees including general education, ethics, degree-specific requirements are maintained, but departments may have different choices of major requirements for the accelerated bachelor's and master’s degree.
 Minors are allowed but not required for either the accelerated Bachelor of Science or the accelerated Bachelor of Arts.
-At least 30 credits, with a minimum of 21 credits at the 600 level, must be applied to the master’s degree.
-Students in accelerated programs will still be expected to complete a Graduate Study Plan and the other requirements of a master’s degree.
+At least 30 credits, with a minimum of 21 credits at the F600 level, must be applied to the master’s degree.
+Students in accelerated programs will still be expected to complete a Graduate Study Plan, including all other requirements for a master’s degree.

 After Admission